Rice-Bikes/ricebikesbackend/README.md

 We'd love to hear your feedback and suggestions for further improvements.
 Feel free to contribute and join us in making backend development cleaner and faster!

 🎉 Happy coding!

+## 📈 Observability

+We recommend a private, self-hosted observability stack for internal deployments.
+See `OBSERVABILITY.md` for a full analysis, quickstart Docker Compose, and implementation checklist (Prometheus, Grafana, Loki, Jaeger, Alertmanager, and synthetic monitors).